Dijon’s Chouiar at the double against Kalu’s Bordeaux | Goal.com

 South Korea's Hwang Ui-jo equalised for Paulo Sousa’s men in the 35th minute as the first-half ended 1-1 inside Matmut Atlantique.

 In the 64th minute, Jimmy Briand put Bordeaux ahead with a cool finish.
-But before the applause died down, Chouiar completed his brace to ensure that the game ended on a no winner, no vanquished note.
+But before the applause died down, Chouiar completed his brace to ensure the game ended with no winner.

 While Kalu was not listed for the game by manager Sousa, Josh Maja replaced Briand with nine minutes left to play.

-Youssouf Sabaly was a trojan in the heart of Bordeaux’s backline for the entire duration, whereas Mozambique's Mexer and Morocco's Youssef Bennasser were not dressed for action.
+Youssouf Sabaly was a trojan in the heart of Bordeaux’s backline for the entire duration of the game, whereas Mozambique's Mexer and Morocco's Youssef Bennasser were not dressed for action.

 The Girondins are guests of leaders PSG on February 23, as Dijon welcome Monaco to Stade Gaston Gerard a day earlier.

-21-year-old Chouiar has represented France at U16, U18 & U19 levels, but he is eligible to make his senior international appearance for either Morocco or Mauritania.
+21-year-old Chouiar has represented France at U16, U18 and U19 levels, but he is eligible to make his senior international appearance for either Morocco or Mauritania.